pytorch/torchchat/README.md

 ```
 [skip default]: end

-In the other terminal window, interact with the API using curl.
-Depending on the model configuration, this query might take a few minutes to respond
+In another terminal, query the server using `curl`.
+Depending on the model configuration, this query might take a few minutes to respond.

+Setting `stream` to "true" in the request emits a response in chunks.
+Currently, this response
+is plaintext and will not be formatted to the OpenAI API specification.
+If `stream` is unset or not "true", then the client will await the full response from the server.

 **Example Input + Output**

 ```